 Now your baby plants should be ready to go in the garden!
 Which brings us to transplanting.
 The farmer’s almanac will give you the optimal time to plant.
 I tend to go the lazy route of when I have the time!

 1. When the seedlings are 3-4 inches they can be transplanted.
-Dig a whole in your bed that is a few inches deeper than the pot the seedlings are in.
+Dig a hole in your bed that is a few inches deeper than the pot the seedlings are in.
 Be sure to leave enough space between plants! (the seed package will tell you how much space they need)

 2. Plant the seedlings with only the topmost leaves above ground.
 I know this sounds silly, and you shouldn’t do it for most plants, but it helps tomatoes establish roots, improve drought tolerance, and build wind resistance!